rdmaw/dot/README.md

 zsh --version # should print '5.9'
 ```

-If you're on MacOS, install using homebrew (included since Catalina):
+If you're on macOS, install using homebrew (included since Catalina):
 ```
 brew install zsh
 zsh --version # should print '5.9'